Synthesis and Environmental Chemistry

 The advent of new materials and technologies have revolutionized the outlook of the materialistic world.
 Both fossil and renewable resources have become competitive stakeholders from various perspectives.
 However, renewable alternatives are in the prime focus whether making new materials or synthesizing fine frontiers of the chemical world.
 Technological endeavors have begun to find better solutions by engineering sustainable materials even by incorporating virtual reality and AI technology vertically by the electrical and computer engineers.
 In our group, we are working on engineering new materials, developing methods to synthesizing sustainable new materials for the welfare of mankind targeting the goals of sustainable development (SDGs).

-Developing technologies for municipal waste to valuable products.
+Developing technologies for municipal waste, e-waste and radioactive waste to valuable products

 This proposal aims to develop cutting edge technologies to transform waste materials to industrially and commercially value-added products.
 To realize the success of the proposed research, initially a...